DiscoverAtlanta.com homepage

 Lawrenceville: Lawrenceville Lawn

 Get ready for an evening of fun, music and fireworks to celebrate Lawrenceville’s annual Prelude to the Fourth.
-Be there on the Lawrenceville Lawn July 2 for a festive, family-friendly event that is free and perfect for all ages.
+Be there on the Lawrenceville Lawn July 1 for a festive, family-friendly event that is free and perfect for all ages.
 Gather around the lawn with blankets and chairs and enjoy snacks and treats from a variety of food trucks.
 Live music will provide the soundtrack to an unforgettable night of fun.
+Fireworks will cap off the festivities.

 Marietta: Fourth in the Park